GoogleChrome/web.dev/src/site/content/en/blog/tabbed-application-mode/index.md

 Having documents in separate browser tabs comes with resource isolation for free, which is not possible using the web today.
 Developer-built tabs would not scale acceptably to hundreds of tabs like browser tabs do.
-Developer-built tabs could also not be dragged out of the window to split into a separate application window, or be dragged back in to combine them back into a single window.
 Browser affordances such as navigation history, "Copy this page URL", "Cast this tab" or "Open this page in a web browser" would be applied to the developer-built tabbed interface page, but not the currently selected document page.

 ### Differences to `"display": "browser"`